DanielBarnes18/IBM-Data-Science-Professional-Certificate/04. Python for Data Science, AI & Development/README.md

 # Python for Data Science, AI & Development

 ## 📄 Summary
-This course teaches Python fundamentals, including data structures and data analysis, with complete hands-on exercises throughout the course modules, and a final project to put these skills together.
+This course teaches Python fundamentals, including data structures and data analysis, and these skills are used throughout the following courses.

 ## 📑 Main Topics
 - Python basics